 Now, we’re not talking just any wine and any cheese.
 Two-buck Chuck and sliced sharp cheddar on a Ritz while watching Netflix is fantastic, but it’s fun to broaden out and socialize.
 Make this a day to get together with friends, bring out some reds and whites, chiantis, ports, blushes, and champagnes along with Roquefort, Limburger, gorgonzola and mizithra, and have some fun!

-National Wine and Cheese Day - History
+National Wine and Cheese Day timeline

 Italy's the wine champ